artur-ciocanu/launch.en/help/extension-dev/turbine.md

 console.log(turbine.buildInfo.turbineBuildDate);
 ```

-`turbine.buildInfo` is an object containing build information about the current tags runtime library.
+`turbine.buildInfo` is an object containing build information about the current tag runtime library.

 ```js
 {